mawillcockson/dotfiles/docs/linux_tasks.md

 - Find a way to add `nvim` executable on $PATH
   - Maybe a symlink can be dropped into ~/.local/bin if the flatpak neovim is installed?
   - The symlink for nvim should only be created if `io.neovim.nvim` exists
+- add installation scripts for
+  - neovim
+    - The place that the flatpak-ed neovim searching for init.vim needs to be symlinked to ~/.config/nvim